Benighter/FLC-Bible-Show/README.md

 ---

-This is a specialized version of the popular Quelea church presentation software, forked and enhanced by **Bennet Nkolele** for Faith Life Church.
+This is a specialized version of the popular Quelea church presentation software, forked and enhanced by **Bennet Nkolele** for First Love Church.
 The application maintains all the core functionality of Quelea while adding specific improvements for Bible verse presentation and interaction.

 ## 🚀 Key Enhancements